cloudant-labs/slate/source/includes/api/_sharding.md

 ####	Setting the shard count

 You set the number of database shards, `Q`, when you create the database.
 The number of shards cannot be changed.
-To set the number of shards, run the following `Q` query string parameter.
+To set the number of shards, run the following `Q` query-string parameter.

 ```curl
 	-XPUT -u myaccount https://myaccount.cloudant.com/mynewdatabase?q=